Are you scared or excited of forthcoming groundbreaking innovations?

 Not only that, there is one more factor that plays a key role is called epigenetics.

-The epigenetic that controls how the genome functions is more powerful than the genetic code itself.
+The epigenetic controls how our genome functions and is more powerful than the genetic code itself.

-Epigenetic is affected by many factors, some major factors are diet, obesity, physical activity, tobacco, alcohol, environmental pollutants, stress, and working at night as well as many others.
+Epigenetic is affected by various factors, some are diet, obesity, physical activity, tobacco, alcohol, environmental pollutants, stress, and working at night as well as many others.

 Our basic day to day lifestyle has a profound impact on our quality of life, our healthspan, and our lifespan.